IBM/AI-on-Power-Level3/docs/lab-setup.md

      ![image](https://github.com/user-attachments/assets/68c271a0-0077-4cf7-9080-b031b2070cb6)

 3. This action opens a new browser tab or window and navigates to the Red Hat OpenShift console login page.
       - If you encounter any security exception, navigate to the bottom of the browser page, accept the exception under Advanced and continue.
-This action is permissible in a lab or demo environment, as self-signed certificates are being used.
+This action is acceptable since this is a lab or demo environment and it uses self-signed certificates.
 4. Using the user account (cecuser) and password from your reservation details page, login by using the **htpasswd** **(A)** option.
      ![image](https://github.com/user-attachments/assets/61c1015c-41ab-4400-9b83-ad8f6e2cba10)